History/Wider World

 History is the continuous study of people in societies, cultures and countries.
 Our aim in teaching History is that all students will develop an understanding that the society they live in has been shaped by developments in the past.
 Students at Ashley High School should understand that history is our record of what happened in the past and why.

-Ashley High School students study History in Years 7 to 9 as a requirement of the National Curriculum.
+Ashley High School students study History in Years 7 to 9 as part of our Wider World Curriculum.
 Throughout Key Stage 3, students learn about British, European and World History through themed units:

-• Year 7: The Romans, The Norman Conquest and Medieval Britain
+• Year 7: (Italy) The Romans, (Settlements) The Norman Conquest and The Tudors

 • Year 9: The Twentieth Century World (Focusing on the two World Wars and 20th Century Civil Rights).
-We finish off by researching Halton Throughout History.
+We finish off by researching the history of our local area: Halton Throughout Time.

-KS4 students who study History, will follow a programme with content that comprises of the following elements:
+KS4 students who study History, will follow AQA GCSE History.
+This qualification comprises of the following elements:

 • One period study (Germany 1890-1945)